jakobtfaber/SPANDAK_extension/README.md

 [1] path to directory containing fits files<br/>
 [2] path to directory containing calibration files for the observation<br/>

 Currently, step two is only run on individaul bursts—this will be generalized in the future.
-The fits files are first converted to and stored as numpy arrays and pngs in case the pulse needs to be visually verified.
-The, using the calibration files, polarization and flux calibration are performed, followed by fitting of the rotation measure with the script RMfit_curve.py written by Vishal Gajjar.
+The fits files are first converted to and stored as both numpy arrays and pngs in case the pulse needs to be visually verified.
+Then using the calibration files, polarization and flux calibration are performed, followed by fitting of the rotation measure with the script RMfit_curve.py written by Vishal Gajjar.
 The RM fit results are output as a csv file '[pulse_id].calib.rmfit.csv', and the PA value, including error is printed in the terminal.

 **Example Command**
 ```